epn-vespa/tutorials/misc/Installing-a-data-service/Installing-a-data-service.md

 We can help you start or finalize you data service, and indicate higher level functionalities in VESPA.
 This includes:

 * declaring your server in the registry, so that your data can be found
+* declaring your server to the VESPA team, so that it appears in the VESPA portal (after a quick review)
 * preserving your service definition on a common GitLab for sustainability and maintenance
 * handling more specific cases (e.g., existing database, collection of fits files, etc)
 * getting access through search tools and python libraries, workflows

+### 5- Possible issues

+* Server error —&nbsp;you may have to restart the DaCHS server from time to time.

+* Messages about postgres connection —&nbsp; The server becomes unresponsive when there is little space left on the disk —&nbsp;typically because of accumulating log files.
+This is particularly sensitive when the service is installed on a Docker or a Virtual Machine.
+In DaCHS, the log files are located in /var/gavo/Logs.

 ## References